codatio/codat-docs/blog/231026-netsuite-bundle-update.md

 <!--truncate-->

-Previously, users may have experienced an issue where attachments using a `M/DD/YYYY h:mm tt` datetime format weren't displaying their `createdDate` and `modifiedDate`.
-The new v1.23.0 version of the bundle converts all possible datetimes to a `YYYY-MM-DD HH24:MI:SS` format, so all attachments now display the `createdDate` and `modifiedDate`.
+Previously, users may have experienced an issue when viewing attachments that use a `M/DD/YYYY h:mm tt` datetime format for their `createdDate` and `modifiedDate`.
+Version v1.23.0 of the bundle provides improved support by handling all possible datetime formats, so users  can view the `createdDate` and `modifiedDate` for all attachments.

 ## Action required